When Wit Topples Power: Srila Prabhupada’s Rabbit-and-Lion Parable of Dharmic Insight

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-It centers on a lion that terrorizes the forest and a seemingly powerless rabbit that outwits the predator by using perception and timing.
-The rabbit leads the lion to mistake its own reflection for a rival, resulting in the lion’s downfall.
+The reflection describes a small rabbit who outwits a lion that terrorizes the forest.
+By using perception and timing, the rabbit leads the lion to mistake its reflection for a rival, causing the lion’s downfall.

-How does the parable relate to dharma and non-violence?
+How does the article connect the parable to non-violence?